alexisP/alexisp.github.io/_posts/2022-04-12-connected-registry.md

 title:  "Azure Container Registry - Connected registries"
 author: alexisplantin
 comments: false
-categories: [ Azure, Kubernetes, Docker ]
+categories: [ Azure, Kubernetes, Docker, ACR, registry ]
 image: assets/images/connected-registry/connected-registry-architecture.png
 ---
-In this article, we will implement a connected registry architecture with an Azure container registry and we will detail the various available features and use cases connected registry can cover.
+In this article, we will implement a connected registry architecture with an Azure container registry and we will detail  various available features and use cases connected registry can cover.

 Whenever we are working in a container-based environment, we need to build and push our applications images into container registries.
 We have a huge number of options in the market that provide registry capabilities (Harbor, Quay, ...) and even if their initial goal is to provide storage capabilities for images, they are enriched with additional features to ease developers and operators activities around image management (image security scan for vulnerabilities, role-based access control, content signing, ...).